ivan-v-ivanov-dev/join-in/README.md

 ## 4.6.
 Relashionship service

 Runs on **http://localhost:8083/**.
 Stores friendship relations for the users and friend invitations.
 Uses Neo4j as a database.
 The FRIENDSHIP relationships are outgoing for each user.
 The FRIENDSHIP_REQUEST relationship are outgoing from the user who sends the invitation to another who accepts it.
-After accepting the frienship this relation is replaced with FRINEDSHIP.
-The service can be extended to support other relationships (FOLLOWS, for example).
+After accepting the frienship this relation is replaced with FRIENDSHIP.
+The service can be extended to support other relationships (FOLLOWS, some family members for example).

 Example